-Our community wants intentional, strategic, and ethical growth aimed at helping us deepen our ability to deliver on our mission.
-If we want to increase our impact relative to other U15 Canadian universities that are research-intensive and globally recognized, we must grow smartly, as they have done, in order to transform the opportunities we have to carry out our mission with greater effect.
+Our community wants intentional, strategic, and ethical growth aimed at deepening our ability to deliver on our mission.
+If we want to increase our impact, we must grow smartly in order to transform the opportunities we have to carry out our mission with greater effect.